 Using a 50% off coupon, I purchased a sheet of (apx.)
 2″ x 12″ x 36″ white styrofoam, drew and cut a PEEP shape and used one of the discarded pieces (as a file) to create nice, clean edges on the finished product.

 Next, I painted my PEEP shape with a styrofoam-friendly brand of spray paint (Design Master) in lavender and then while damp, sprinkled it with a light coating of iridescent glitter for a sugary look.
 I also painted a bamboo wood dowel that I had cut in half and once that was dry, I inserted both pieces into the bottom of my PEEP shape, to create a stand.
 Chocolate brown (my name – not the manufacturer’s – but I thought that might be more helpful) acrylic paint and a small paint brush helped me create the face.
 Don’t they have the cutest faces?!!
 Couldn’t you picture several smaller versions of these in your front yard (maybe in different colors?)
+And if you’d like to own this pattern, be sure to check out my SHOP!

 Ok, back to the project (lol)….
 I spray painted one of my footed, black planters white, and even reused a styrofoam circle (note the hole made by last year’s pvc).
 Then, I placed & gently pushed my PEEP’s bamboo legs into the styrofoam circle to secure it in the planter, slipped a purple-themed spring wreath over his head and added extra flowers to camouflage the styrofoam.